BayesianModelingandComputationInPython/BookCode_Edition1/_sources/markdown/chp_09.md

 Even if missing data is not explicitly modeled it is prudent to remain aware that your observed data is biased just due to the fact that it has been observed!
-When collecting data be sure not only pay attention to what is present, but consider what may not be present.
+When collecting data be sure to not only pay attention to what is present, but consider also what may not be present.

 (applied-example-collecting-airline-flight-delays-data)=